Are you thinking about starting a side hustle?

-Earlier this year I decided to change my habits, in fact I deemed 2016 The Year of Habits.
+Earlier this year I decided to change my habits, in fact, I deemed 2016 The Year of Habits.

 Because after reviewing the last several years of my online business I realized something was missing.
 I would always set these huge goals for myself at the beginning of the year and I almost never hit them.

-The reason was because my habits didn’t support what I wanted to achieve.
+The reason was that my habits didn’t support what I wanted to achieve.
 For example, if you want to write a book you can’t just sit down and write it, you need to build a habit that allows you to achieve that goal.

-Instead of saying you want to write a book which is a great goal you might create a habit of writing a 1000 words a day.
+Instead of saying you want to write a book which is a great goal you might create a habit of writing 1000 words a day.

 If you want to learn more about this you can check out this recent article I wrote that talked about this.